 What is a remortgage?

 A remortgage means you are taking out a new mortgage to pay off your original one.
 You can either switch to a better deal with your current lender or find a new deal with a different lender.
 If you have equity in your property, you can also borrow more and release that extra amount as funds to use as you wish.
-It’s recommended to remortgage if your existing mortgage is coming to an end to avoid having to pay the lender’s standard variable rate, which can be high.
+It’s recommended to remortgage if your existing mortgage is coming to an end.
+This is to avoid having to pay the lender’s standard variable rate, which can be high.

 How can a remortgage help right now?